 Current trends in healthcare delivery show an increase in customization and a focus on the individual.
-Andrew Waldeck, managing director for strategy and innovation at Huron, provides his perspective on the future of healthcare delivery.
+Andy Waldeck, managing director for strategy and innovation at Huron, provides his perspective on the future of healthcare delivery.

 How will healthcare delivery change over the next 10 years?

 The reality is nobody has a clear picture of exactly what that looks like.
 However, you could start to imagine some of the more dramatic flips that ideally would occur in healthcare delivery.
 So, we have a flip from institutional settings being the dominant place where care is delivered to making home and your local community the dominant default location for the delivery of care.
 That would force us to use new technology forces, to use new caregivers in different sorts of ways.